-- Check that the battery terminals are tight and clean. - 2.
+- 1. Check that the battery terminals are tight and clean. - 2.
 If the battery terminals are O.K., switch on the interior light. - If the light is out, dim or goes out when the starter is cranked, the battery is discharged.
 You may try jump starting.
-See "(c) Jump starting" on page 307 for further instructions.
+See "(c) Jump starting" on page 315 for further instructions. - 4.
+With smart key system-If the engine does not start even after the battery has been recharged or replace, see "(d) Starting the engine after a battery discharge" on page 318 for further instruction.